sergeykhbr/riscv_vhdl/README.md

   [**10/100 Ethernet MAC with EDCL**](http://sergeykhbr.github.io/riscv_vhdl/eth_link.html)
   and [**Debug Support Unit (DSU)**](http://sergeykhbr.github.io/riscv_vhdl/dsu_link.html) devices on AMBA AXI4 bus.
 - **RISC-V "River" core**.
-I was a bit confused by CPI degradation shown by Dhrystone in the latest 'Rocket' versions, so since *v4.0* I've decided to start *'another one CPU'* implementation based on RISC-V ISA.
+It's my own implementation of RISC-V ISA that is ideal for embedded application with active usage of 64-bits computations (DSP for Satellite Navigation).
 I've specified the following principles for myself:
     1. Unified Verification Methodology (UVM)
-        - */debugger/cpu_fnc_plugin*  - Functional CPU model.
+        - */debugger/cpu_fnc_plugin*  - Functional RISC-V CPU model.
-        - */debugger/cpu_sysc_plugin* - SystemC CPU model (only synthesizable syntax).
+        - */debugger/cpu_sysc_plugin* - Precise SystemC RIVER CPU model.
-        - */rocket_soc/riverlib*      - RTL sources with VCD-stimulus from SystemC.
+        - */rocket_soc/riverlib*      - RIVER VHDL sources with VCD-stimulus from SystemC.
-    2. Advanced debugging features: bus tracing, pipeline statistic on HW level etc.
+    2. Advanced debugging features: bus tracing, pipeline statistic (like CPI) in real-time on HW level etc.
     3. Integration with GUI from the very beginning.
-  I hope to develop the most friendly synthesizable processor for HW and SW developers.
+  I hope to develop the most friendly synthesizable processor for HW and SW developers and provide debugging tools of professional quality.
-  And it will be interesting to compare the result of amateur and team of the professional CPU developers.

 ## Step-by-step tutorial of how to run Zephyr-OS on FPGA board with synthesizable RISC-V processor.